Greg Laurie Bio

 Greg Laurie has a daily nationally syndicated radio program, A New Beginning, which is broadcast on more than 1,000 radio outlets around the world, as well as a weekly television program.

-Greg Laurie has authored over 70 books including Steve McQueen: The Salvation of an American Icon, Live Love Fight, Tell Someone, Greatest Stories Ever Told, Hope for Hurting Hearts, and his autobiography, Lost Boy.
+Greg Laurie has authored over 70 books including Jesus Revolution, Steve McQueen: The Salvation of an American Icon, Live Love Fight, Tell Someone, Greatest Stories Ever Told, Hope for Hurting Hearts, and his autobiography, Lost Boy.
 The accompanying documentary film, Lost Boy: The Next Chapter has won eight awards at international film festivals.
 His 2013 film Hope for Hurting Hearts features his story of trusting God through tragedy.
-A new documentary film Steve McQueen: American Icon premieres September 28, 2017.
+His newest documentary film, Steve McQueen: American Icon, premiered in September 2017.

 Greg has been married to Cathe Laurie for more than 40 years and he has two sons, Christopher and Jonathan.
 Christopher went to be with the Lord in 2008.
 Greg and Cathe also have five grandchildren.